-Mental Health First Aid is a public education program that introduces participants to risk factors and warning signs of mental health problems, builds understanding of their impact and overviews appropriate supports.
+Mental Health First Aid is a public education program that introduces participants to risk factors and warning signs of mental health problems, builds an understanding of their impact and overviews appropriate supports.
 This 8-hour course uses role-playing and simulations to demonstrate how to offer initial help in a mental health crisis and connect people to the appropriate professional, peer, social and self-help care.
 The program also teaches common risk factors and warning signs of specific illnesses like anxiety, depression, substance use, bipolar disorder, eating disorders and schizophrenia.

 Like CPR, Mental Health First Aid prepares participants to interact with a person in crisis ad connect the person with help.
-First Aiders donnot diagnose or provide any counseling or therapy.
-Instead, the program offers concrete tools and answers key questions like, “What do I do?” and, “Where can someone find help?”
+First Aiders do not diagnose or provide any counseling or therapy.
+Instead, the program offers concrete tools and answers fundamental questions like, “What do I do?” and, “Where can someone find help?”
 Certified Mental Health First Aid instructors provide a list of community healthcare providers and national resources, support groups and online tools for mental health and addictions treatment and support.
 All trainees receive a program manual to the complement the course material.

 Workforce Development at College of Western Idaho (CWI) provides you high-quality, short-term training to boost your job skills, acquire new career skills, and earn the certificates you need.
 Take as many classes as you want in our short-term, credit free classes with no applications, no transcripts, and no hassle.
 Just sign up and watch your career take off.

 Classes are offered at a variety of locations throughout western Idaho that are taught by knowledgeable professionals with years of experience in the topics they teach.

 Mental Health First Aid was introduced in the U.S. in 2008.
 The course is offered to a variety of audiences, including hospital staff, employers and business leaders, faith communities and law enforcement.
 Approximately 400 people are trained each day with the numbers expected to increase